my forthcoming book:

 Sheela not only lied about the land purchase, but Laxmi had found no land in India.
 Nada.
 Sheela convinced me to give the money in June 1980, which was forwarded to an ashram bank account in Chicago.
 From that she ordered a 1979 Silver Wraith II for $82,500 and spent an additional $220,000 to lengthen and install Level Five protection, meaning bullet-proofing that would withstand even a sub-machine gun attack.
 It was then offered to Bhagwan as a birthday present from Sheela in July 1980.

-Byron departed from the Ranch towards the end of 1982 deeply disappointed about Sheela and the feeling that it wasn’t the right place for her.
+Byron left the Ranch towards the end of 1982, deeply disappointed with Sheela and convinced the commune was no longer right for her.
 A few weeks later her daughter Makima, the daughter’s husband and another couple, who were all longtime trusted commune members from the Poona days, left the commune secretly.
 This caused quite a stir among the remaining residents, adding to the growing resentment against Sheela’s style of handling internal matters.
 Sheela called a meeting, which Brian Gibb (then known as Pramod) describes:[2]

 When Vivek says these words, my eyes fill up with tears.
 I know that Vivek would not say these words in public unless Bhagwan had told her to do so.
 I feel incredibly sad.
 It simply confirms for me my own sense that Bhagwan does know and approve of what Sheela is doing.

-The same meeting is mentioned in a book by another longtime disciple Satya Bharti.
+The same meeting is mentioned in a book by another longtime disciple Satya Bharti (see chapter 15).
 Satya, who had been a close friend of Sheela in the seventies, had been at this point already very critical of Sheela.
 She was repeatedly tempted to leave because of Sheela, but when she found clear hints that Osho backed up Sheela’s leadership and instructed her how to do the work, she stayed: [3]

 Distraught by the obvious dissatisfaction of people she considered friends, Sheela begged Bhagwan to relieve her of her duties.
 She’d obviously failed as an administrator, she told him; she wanted to retire.
 As she repeated the story at a community-wide meeting, my heart danced with joy.
 Sheela was resigning!